 No, and more importantly, neither has the Senate or the House committees.

-And in fact, the witnesses that have testified have established the exact opposite, at least the ones we know uh that have testified and information has been released publicly.
+And in fact, the witnesses that have testified have established the exact opposite, at least the ones we know that have testified and information has been released publicly.

-But I will tell you this there's been no evidence submitted on Russia collusion because there was none.
+But I will tell you this: there's been no evidence submitted on Russia collusion because there was none.

 All right, we'll take a break.

-So if you have Sarah, if you got fusion GPS literally locked at the hip with Christopher Steele and the Hillary Clinton campaign, they're disseminating false information on Donald Trump and the FBI director wanting to involve themselves in it.
+So if you have Sarah, if you got Fusion GPS literally locked at the hip with Christopher Steele and the Hillary Clinton campaign, they're disseminating false information on Donald Trump and the FBI director wanting to involve themselves in it.

 It would seem if anyone was closer, any campaign was closer to the Russians or close to the Russians, it would have been the Clinton campaign.